 Globalization and the poor -- a look at the evidence | Krisztina Kis-Katos | TEDxStuttgart

-May 02, 2020Today I'm going to talk about emotions and opinions, but I'm also going to talk about statistical
+opinions and foreign opinions, but in addition I'm also going to talk about statistical

 evidence

-is especially important when we're thinking about problems.
-The tree is very strong emotions in us, so let's first start with emotions when you listen to worldglobalization
+is especially important when we think about issues, all three are very strong emotions in the US, so let's start with emotions first When do you hear world

 globalization

-which is international trade and I would like to make you think about international trade.
-I guess you don't have a very strong opinion.
-Actually, I think only about one person in ten sitting in this theater would think that Germany's growing business and trade languages with the rest of the world is a bad thing, the other nine would consider them a source of or even very good now seeing this.
+which is international trade. and I would like to make you think about international trade.
+I guess you don't have very strong opinions on the matter.
+In fact, I think only one person in ten sitting in this theater would think that the growing commercial and business languages of Germany and the rest of the world are a pretty bad thing, the other nine would consider them quite good or even very good.

 More Interesting Facts About,